Khaythefirst/BMW-Sales-EDA-Dashboard/README.md

 Insights and recommendations are provided on the following key areas:

-- **Revenue Trends Over Years**: An analysis of how BMW's total revenue changes over time (year by year), which helps determine overall sales growth or decline.
+- **Sales & Revenue Trends Over Years**: An analysis of how BMW's total sales/revenue changes over time (year by year), which helps determine overall growth or decline.
-- **Sales Distribution by Model**: An evaluation of how various BMW models contribute to total sales.
+- **Model & Fuel type performance**: An evaluation of how various BMW models contribute to total sales and revenue.
 - **Regional Sales Performance**: A comparative analysis of BMW's performance in different regions.
 - **Revenue Contribution by Model and Region**: A review of which models perform best in which regions.
 These include regional preferences for specific models, as well as strategic product placement opportunities.